Brand awareness: Importance of brand awareness

 Brand awareness is related to the functions of brand identities in consumers' memory and can be measured by how well the consumers can identify the brand under various conditions.
 Brand awareness plays an important role in the consumer's purchasing decision-making process that tends to sustainable business growth and loyalty.
 Strong brand awareness can be a predictor of brand success.
 Brand awareness is strengthened by its brand-related associations such as the consumers' evaluation of the brand and their perceived quality of the brand.
 A brand has a strong position when first consumers have a frame of reference or goal they can expect to achieve when using the brand, and second a point of difference or an indication that their selected brand is superior in achieving the goal.
-Consequently, brands focus on improving customer satisfaction and invest in advertising to increase consumers' brand awareness.

 Brand awareness is a key indicator of a brand's market performance.
 Brands competing in a highly globalized market invest in global advertising and distribution to compete for consumers' attention and awareness.
 As the capitalism and global transport contribute to consumer behavior, many marketers regularly monitor brand awareness levels.
 If these levels fall below a predetermined threshold, the advertising and promotional effort is intensified until awareness returns to the desired level.
 In marketing planning and brand management, it is important to set objectives to promote brand awareness to motivate consumers to purchase a given brand's products.

-People are attracted to brands that reflect their emotions, preferences, attitudes and beliefs.
-That's why the process of creating a brand leverages both heart and science.
-It requires organizations to dig deep into its reason for existence; explore and define the features and benefits of its products and services, identify its values and mission, and create a persona that makes the brand appealing and relatable to its target audience.
+Brand identity includes the visible and experiential elements that distinguish a brand from others, such as its name, logo, design, messaging and customer experience.
+It may also include the values, positioning and associations that an organization seeks to communicate to its target audience In brand management, a distinction is often made between individual visual identifies, such as a logo, and the broader set of associations that shape how a brand is perceived.

 Brand awareness is one of the major brand assets that adds value to the product, service or company.
 Investing in building brand awareness can lead to sustainable competitive advantages, thus, leading to long-term value.